nos/client/README.md

 <h1 align="center">nOS</h1>
 <p align="center">
-  <strong>nOS</strong> provides an browser-style interface for running NEO dApps.
+  <strong>nOS</strong> is a NEO-Powered virtual operating system that allows for the development and discovery of, and interaction with Decentralized Applications.
 </p>

 ## Getting Started

-nOS has not been published yet.
-For now, the app can be cloned from GitHub and run using the [development steps](#development) below.
+The app can be cloned from GitHub and run using the [development steps](#development) below.

 ## nOS Developer Documentation